 “Hiring an attorney to represent you is your choice.
 Legal representation is not required.
 However, most school districts and municipalities will have legal counsel present.”(Source Allegheny County Website).

 We believe, similar to personal injury cases, that settlements and decisions are more advantageous when a property owner is properly represented by legal counsel.
 Experience with both the process and the individuals involved can make a difference in these cases.
-We analyze every case first to ensure that our efforts will justify the cost through increased tax savings.
+At Flaherty Fardo, we analyze every case first to ensure that our efforts will justify the cost through increased tax savings.
 These cases can often involve significant tax consequences that will impact the property owner for various years into the future, and the costs of an attorney are often justified.

 “Yes, you can decide to send another interested party provided they have an authorized representative form from you with your signature.”(Source Allegheny County Website).
 Authorized representatives can be anyone at the first level only (BPAAR).
 At the second level, (BOV), only the property owner, interested party (i.e. tenant), or attorney may appear for a property.

 “You are not required to attend an appeal filed on your property by your school district or municipality.
 However, you may attend the hearing to present evidence for your case if you so choose.”(Source Allegheny County Website).
 If you do not appear at a scheduled hearing involving your property, your assessment value is more likely to increase.
 Even if you do not have a strong case, we always still suggest that property owners attend the hearing and provide any additional information that may help their position.
 This could include any specific information about their property (i.e. problems with the property, repairs needed, etc.) that the hearing officer would not otherwise have knowledge of.